 Locals Can Give You Great Advice

 Drivers are most likely from the area or close by and probably have some great advice on things to check out.
-Be talkative, make a friend, ask about great museums or parks or whatever else to check out.
+Be talkative, make a friend, and ask about great museums or parks or whatever else to check out.
 Chances are they will be more than happy to tell you about some great spots that you didn’t see in your google searches.

 4. Ride a Bike Around Town